Moshe Ya'alon: Military career

-Ya'alon was appointed Chief of Staff of the Israel Defense Forces (IDF) on 9 July 2002, and served in that position until 1 June 2005.
-The major focus throughout his tenure as chief of staff was the army's effort to quell the Second Intifada.
+Ya'alon was appointed Chief of the General Staff of the Israel Defense Forces (IDF) on 9 July 2002, and served in that position until 1 June 2005.
+The major focus throughout his tenure as chief of the general staff was the army's effort to quell the Second Intifada.
 Under his watch, the IDF conducted Operation Defensive Shield.

-In February 2005, Defense Minister Shaul Mofaz decided not to extend Ya'alon's service as chief of staff for another year.
+In February 2005, Defense Minister Shaul Mofaz decided not to extend Ya'alon's service as chief of the general staff for another year.
 This marked the climax of tensions between Mofaz and Ya'alon, which had arisen partly through Ya'alon's objection to the Gaza disengagement plan.
-On 1 June 2005, Ya'alon retired from the army, and Dan Halutz, his successor as chief of staff, oversaw the disengagement.
+On 1 June 2005, Ya'alon retired from the army, and Dan Halutz, his successor as chief of the general staff, oversaw the disengagement.

 In December 2005, relatives of the victims of the 1996 shelling of Qana filed a suit against Ya'alon in Washington, D.C., for his alleged role in their deaths.
 In late 2006, while Ya'alon was in New Zealand on a private fund-raising trip for the Jewish National Fund, Auckland District Court judge Avinash Deobhakta issued a warrant for his arrest for alleged war crimes arising from his role in the 2002 assassination of Hamas commander Salah Shehade, who was killed in a targeted assassination, when an Israeli warplane bombed his home in Gaza City.
 About 14 Palestinian civilians were also killed in the airstrike.
 Deobhakta stated that New Zealand had an obligation to prosecute him under the Geneva Convention.
 Attorney-General Michael Cullen ordered a stay in the warrant after advice from the Crown Law office that there was insufficient evidence to prosecute, and the warrant was cancelled after Ya'alon left New Zealand.

 He was appointed Minister of Defense on 17 March 2013.
+During his tenure, the IDF conducted Operation Protective Edge.
 He resigned on 20 May 2016, citing "difficult disagreements on moral and professional matters" with prime minister Netanyahu and warning that "extreme and dangerous elements have taken over Israel and the Likud Party".

-Think tanks and institutes

-After leaving his position as chief of staff, Ya'alon spent time in the think tank Washington Institute for Near East Policy and became a Senior Fellow at the Adelson Institute for Strategic Studies at the Shalem Center Institute for International and Middle East Studies.
-Ya'alon also served as the chairman of the Center for Jewish Identity and Culture at Beit Morasha in Jerusalem.